wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 span instanceof Node;
 ```

 Both will return true.
 Why?
 Is it an element, is it a span, is it a node?
-We will learn more about this in classes but essentially things can start very basic like a node with text.
+We will learn more about this in later classes but essentially things can start very basic like a node with text.
 Then it can go a little further and become an element, and have a tag and attributes.
 And then it can go even further and become a special kind of element like an image or div.
 In all of those cases, the element inherits the Node and the `HTMLSpanElement` inherits the `Element`.

 ![](@attachment/Clipboard_2020-05-05-07-30-04.png) 8:22